 My first thought was for my daughters and what this might mean for them.
 I expected to be positive after my father was positive (the first one to test in our extended family after the genetic counselors wanted to test him before me).
-The reality of being positive was more intense than I thought it would be, than I imagined that it would be.
+The reality of being positive was more intense than I thought it would be than I imagined that it would be.
 As I tell others, knowing you are positive it far different than the possibility that you might be positive.
 Then I felt compelled to seek advice straight away regarding preventative surgeries.
 I only started to feel settled again when I had a plan with how to deal with it all.
-Fortunately I have had the complete support of my family to proceed as I thought I needed too.
+Fortunately, I have had the complete support of my family to proceed as I thought I needed too.

 What surgical procedures (if any) have you undergone?

-I underwent a total hysterectomy (removal of ovaries, fallopian tubes, uterus and cervix) first.
+I underwent a total hysterectomy (removal of ovaries, fallopian tubes, uterus, and cervix) first.
 Then I underwent Prophylactic Bilateral Mastectomies with Direct to Implant Reconstruction.

 How has your BRCA gene mutation changed your life?

 It has turned my life upside down really.
-Well it has for the time being.
-As a consequence I had surgeries and had a cancer diagnosis.
+Well, it has for the time being.
+As a consequence, I had surgeries and had a cancer diagnosis.
 Much and all as I hate it all I also feel grateful that I found out about it.
 If I had ignored it and not pursued the knowledge I would still have had the gene fault and I would still have got cancer.
 It would have been a much more challenging cancer to deal with though if I had waited until I had become symptomatic before seeking medical advice.

 Give yourself time to adjust to it all.
 It is a big thing to deal with.
 There is no right or wrong way to manage it all.
 There is just the way that sits most comfortably with the individual.
-Seek knowledgeable medical staff who you feel comfortable with and whose advise you trust.
+Seek knowledgeable medical staff who you feel comfortable with and whose advice you trust.
 But be prepared for a rollercoaster of emotions, all of which are completely normal.
 Above all, advocate for yourself.
 This is your life, these are your decisions.
-So find out as much information as you can to help in the decision making process.
+So find out as much information as you can to help in the decision-making process.